 Small changes can have a big impact on your heart

 You don't have to overhaul your health habits overnight to help your heart.

 In the struggle against heart disease, you're wise to know this foe for what it is—a major menace to health and a leading killer of Americans.
 But you also need to recognize the power you have to help prevent heart disease through healthy living.

 Even the smallest of choices you make about diet and exercise, for example, can help have a big impact on major threats to heart health, such as high cholesterol, high blood pressure and obesity.

 What follows are some manageable heart-healthy changes you can start making right now.
 Once you're comfortable with these, you can move on to some other steps that will help your heart.

 A healthy diet includes a variety of nutritious foods that are prepared in heart-friendly ways.
 To get started:

 Cook with healthy oils.
-Replacing bad fats—like saturated and trans fats—with healthier fats—like mono- and polyunsaturated fats—is good for your heart.
+Replacing bad fats—such as saturated and trans fats—with healthier fats—such as mono- and polyunsaturated fats—is good for your heart.
 One easy step in the right direction is to use nontropical vegetable oils when cooking.
 The American Heart Association (AHA) suggests using these "better for you" oils:

 Have some fish.
 Fish is a good source of omega-3 fatty acids.
 Both healthy people and those who have cardiovascular disease benefit from eating omega-3 fatty acids, which can lower unhealthy cholesterol levels and blood pressure and slow the progress of hardening of the arteries.